ivanstambuk/ivanstambuk.github.io/_posts/2020-05-20-manually-validating-azure-ad-microsoft-identity-platform-JWT-access-tokens-in-ASP.NET.markdown

 If the validation is successful, we can store the acquired `ClaimsPrincipal` object into the `HttpContext.User` property to make use of it in the authorization handler later.
 Additionally, other checks can be performed on the user identity against external configuration sources or data stores, such as whether the user account has been disabled since the token was issued, or at all if that kind of information wasn't available during the login.
 Such catch-all deny policies are best kept directly in the authentication layer to make sure that no user context or options initialization occurs at all.

 Usually the JWT token contains a lot more than it is required to establish the user identity; the stuff like user ID, assigned roles and whatever else is necessary to authorize access to resources.
-In fact, the official JWT site explicitly mentions "authorization" (in contrast to "authentication") as a usecase for JWT, assuming that the token claims have been issued against a data store containing all the necessary information to create an authorization context, which is often not the case.
+In fact, the official JWT site explicitly mentions "authorization" (in contrast to "authentication") as a use case for JWT, assuming that the token claims have been issued against a data store containing all the necessary information to create an authorization context, which is often not the case.
 This kind of usage makes it impossible to alter those types of policies for a specific user after the token has been issued.
-The usual fix for rejecting invalidated tokes involves a data store call to verify blacklisted token, which defeats the purpose of using JWT for authorization in the first place.
+The usual fix for rejecting invalidated tokes involves a data store call to verify blacklisted tokens, which defeats the purpose of using JWT for authorization in the first place.
 Lastly, it's inconvenient to force a user to relogin/refresh their token each time their access rights have been changed.

 That being said, JWT token should be used exclusively for authentication.
-Once the identity is established the authentication middleware should fill in all the options necessary to provide an authorization context for server resources in subsequent layers.
+Once the identity is established the authentication middleware should fill in all the options necessary to provide an authorization context for server resources in lower layers.
 Some of these options could be extracted from the JWT token payload, some from the data store or any other external sources.
 Since the `InvokeAsync` has a painless access to the service container, let's first define a set of options we're interested in:

 {% highlight csharp %}
 public class SecurityOptions